 THE CALLING OF THE DISCIPLES

 “Follow Me” is the appropriate theme of this window.
 With these two words Jesus calls His disciples from their ordinary ways of life.
-Some are simple ﬁshermen like Peter and his brother Andrew (Matthew 4:18), James and his brother John (Matthew 4:21).
-They follow their daily routine day after day, casting their nets into the sea and mending their nets in the evening.
-Then Jesus comes along, and by these simple words, “Follow Me,” the ﬁshermen become ﬁshers of men.
+Some are simple ﬁshermen like Peter and his brother Andrew (Matthew 4: 18), James and his brother John (Matthew 4: 21).
+They follow their routine day after day, casting their nets into the sea and mending their nets in the evening.
+Then Jesus comes along, and by these simple words, “Follow Me,” the ﬁshermen become ﬁshers of humanity.
 This biblical account is depicted in the upper sections of the windows and in the coat of arms of the twelve apostles.

-From the time of the apostles to this very day the words of Jesus, “Follow Me,” are addressed to every man, woman and child.
+From the time of the apostles to this very day the words of Jesus, “Follow Me,” are addressed to every man, woman, and child.
 From every continent and from all walks of life have come those who have taken Jesus’ words seriously.
-The path that is the way to Christ is shown in the window by representatives of different vocations: the minister, the nurse, the mother, the man who works with his hands, the physician, the teacher, the scholar, and the host of others who have dedicated their time and talents, their labor and their skills, to the glory of God and the service of their fellow men.
+The path that is the way to Christ is shown in the window by representatives of different vocations: the minister, the nurse, the mother, the man who works with his hands, the physician, the teacher, the scholar, and the host of others who have dedicated their time and talents, their labor and their skills, to the glory of God and the service of their sisters and brothers.